Greyfield (band)

 Greyfield is an American pop punk band from Jacksonville, Florida, founded by Christopher Miller, Fin Leavell, Michael Crews, and Matthew Quitter.
 They have released one EP internationally on Search & Rescue Records (Ann Arbor, Michigan), as well as two more DIY within the United States.

 History

 Starting out

-Fin Leavell and Michael Crews asked Christopher Miller to start a band when the bass player, Mark McHone, of their then current punk band, Last Chance, quit.
-Christopher agreed and they recorded a demo song, "How Could I?" at local recording studio Hole of the Pigeon.
-Chris brought the demo to Matthew Quitter's work, Publix, and played it for him while he was on his lunch break and asked if he'd like to be in the band.
-Matt was quick to say yes.
+Fin Leavell and Michael Crews asked Christopher Miller to start a band, he agreed, and they recorded a demo song, "How Could I?" at local recording studio Hole of the Pigeon.

 The band quickly wrote a b-side for How Could I? and played their first show on September 23, 2001, consisting of both songs being played twice.
-Fin had just returned from tour with South Florida based punk band Against All Authority.
+Fin had just returned from tour with his other punk band, Against All Authority.

 They booked time at a local recording studio, Hole of the Pigeon, immediately.

 What became of this session was their first release, Party After the Show.

 Touring

 Greyfield spent most of their time between January 2002 and March 2003 touring the United States.
 They've shared the stage with such bands as Goldfinger, Story of the Year, Taking Back Sunday, Bigwig, Voodoo Glow Skulls, Riddlin' Kids, Don't Look Down, Plain White T's, Glasseater, Atom & His Package, Dynamite Boy, and countless others.